 After finalizing your focal points, clear your bathroom of day-to-day essentials like face serums, lotions, and soaps that may fill your old vanities and counters.
 To avoid unnecessary clutter and clear counter space, invest in a personal storage unit to create more storage space – this is even more important if you’re working with a small bathroom.

 Adding visual interest through contrast is the key to a memorable bathroom design.
 Similar to ways on how to decorate a bedroom, there are two primary ways to make the colors in your bathroom pop material and color.

 Mixing and matching various materials makes a bathroom’s design appear more balanced.
 By playing with texture and layers, you can turn your washroom into a work of art.
 Natural wood stands out nicely against tile and glass; you’ll see wood grain used as an accent material in many contemporary bathrooms.

 Other popular high-contrast pairings include concrete and dark wood or marble and metal.

-Towels, rugs, and bath mats are the perfect opportunity to add accent colors to your powder room without having to paint.
+Your bath mat, soap dispenser, bath towel, and other bathroom accessories are the perfect opportunity to add accent colors to your powder room without having to paint.
 You can either match them all together or choose two complementary colors (for example, blue and yellow).

 Don’t forget about the shower curtain.
 Think of the shower curtain as a giant canvas where you can keep it simple or allow your personality to shine through.